Steven is the author of four unpublished novels, several short stories,

 was a finalist in the 2009 Pacific Northwest Writers Association

 Literary Contest (Mystery/Thriller category).
-Begun in 2008, it is a
+Written in 2009, it is a

 suspense novel where a mystery writer discovers a sabotage plot in WWII

 The fourth novel, The Ignominious Idol, was written in 2015.
 It is a locked room

 mystery set in 1930s Baltimore, where an ugly ancient statuette vanishes from

 Burtom Abercrombie’s basement gallery, secured within a vault that seems

 Seattle Free Lances, and the Washington

 State Historical Society .
 He attended the three-day August 2006

 Willamette Writers Conference in Portland, Oregon, is a regular participating

 Writers Workshop critique group (sponsored by the